 It was concretely manifested during that Good Friday when Your Son was crucified.

-Lord, due to COVID 19, we were hindered to gather as your children in order to worship you as a corporate body, but individually, we humbly praise and worship you not only today but all the days of our lives.
+Lord, due to COVID-19, we were hindered from gathering as your children in order to worship you as a corporate body, but individually, we humbly praise and worship you not only today but all the days of our lives.

-We, your children are united in our petitions regarding the virus that unceasingly causes great disaster in our lives as nations and as individuals.
+We, your children, are united in our petitions regarding the virus that unceasingly causes great disaster in our lives as nations and individuals.

-Have mercy upon us O Lord.
-We pray for protection, healing, provisions of the needs of your people.
+Have mercy upon us, O Lord.
+We pray for protection, healing, and provision for the needs of your people.

-We continue to pray for the sick, people under investigation and under monitoring. frontliners, leaders, individuals, families and everyone affected by the pandemic.
+We continue to pray for the sick and people under investigation and monitoring. frontliners, leaders, individuals, families, and everyone affected by the pandemic.

 About the Author